A photographic exhibition of three artists addressing their emotional response to life in San Francisco during the pandemic

 We hope you will find respite and some calm in your day or night, while viewing our exhibit ‘Between Darkness & Daylight”.

 These images are personal meditations and interpretations of our current dystopian world.
-We applaud the work created by these photographers, as it creates a visual break, allowing us to see beauty, transition and essential stillness, which we so need at this time.
+We applaud the work created by these photographers, as it creates a visual break, allowing us to see beauty, transition and the essential stillness, which we so need at this time.

 Dave Christensen, Director/Curator